Occupational Health Psychology

 - Sources and consequences of job-related stress

-- Issues and interventions
+- Psychological health problems and interventions

-- Positive psychology
+- Positive occupational health psychology

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.